Hostile Takeover

 Visors clinked.
 The force of it jarred Uzi.
 Knocked her back, kinda hurt, ruined the angle.
 But J was twisting her head, pressing in close.

 Uzi had made J drool.
 She’d seen drops of it, when cross-J ranted about how bad she had the murder-hots for her little morsel.
 Now, J didn’t even try to keep it in.
-She was drooling and it was getting on Uzi now and ugh.
+She was drooling and it was getting on Uzi now and the nanites tingled in her mouth and ugh.

 Uzi couldn’t pull back, so she tried to shift to a side, but she was helpless.
 J tugged her arms, keeping Uzi close, then J lifted them.
 Shifted to hold both Uzi’s arms in one fist, and the other went higher.
 Touched her cheek, too fast to be a caress, and went under Uzi’s beanie.
 It curled, half-scratching, half-fisting her hair.